-If you are Totally Disabled and have worked a minimum of 300 hours in the previous 12 months, you can continue self-payments if you have applied for Social Security Disability.
+If you are Totally Disabled and have worked a minimum of 300 hours in the previous 12 months, you can continue self-payments if you have applied for Social Security Disability benefits.
 You must make the same self-payment as an Active Employee.
-You may not perform or be able to perform work that would be covered under the bargaining agreements related to this Fund, nor have any other earned income.
+You may not perform or be able to perform work that would be covered under the bargaining agreements related to this Fund, nor have any other earned income (including unemployment compensation benefits).
 When you become entitled (the date on the Social Security award letter) to Social Security Disability benefits, you will no longer be eligible for Active Plan benefits and will become eligible for the Retiree Plan at the self-payment rate required for that coverage.
-Fund coverage will end if Social Security does not approve the disability.